LuxLang/lux/documentation/book/the_lux_programming_language/chapter_6.md

 `#Named` gives Lux's type-system a bit of a nominal feel for the convenience of programmers.

-## Regarding Error Messages
+## Regarding error messages

 When you get error messages from the type-checker during your coding sessions, types will show up in intuitive ways most of the time, with a few exceptions you might want to know about.

-Existential types show up in error messages like `⟨e:246⟩` (where 246 is the ID of the type).
+Existential types show up in error messages like `+246` (where 246 is the ID of the type).

-Whereas type-variables show up like `⌈v:278⌋`.
+Whereas type-variables show up like `-278`.

 Those types tend to show up when there are errors in the definition of some polymorphic function.